core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ### Processing of Feedback

-Once MAX_CONFIRMATION_WAIT seconds have passed, the server counts the R confirmations arrived as unicast observation requests to the target resource, since the multicast notification with the Multicast-Response-Feedback-Divider Option has been sent.
+Once MAX_CONFIRMATION_WAIT seconds have passed, the server counts the R confirmations that have arrived as unicast observation requests to the target resource, since the time when the multicast notification with the Multicast-Response-Feedback-Divider Option has been sent.
 In particular, the server considers a unicast observation request as a confirmation from a client only if it includes a Multicast-Response-Feedback-Divider Option with value 0.

-Then, the server computes a feedback indicator as E = R * (2^Q), where "^" is the exponentiation operator.
+Then, the server computes a feedback indicator as E = R * (2<sup>Q</sup>).
 According to what is defined by application policies, the server determines the next time when to ask clients for their confirmation, e.g., after a certain number of multicast notifications has been sent.
 For example, the decision can be influenced by the reception of no confirmations from the clients, i.e., R = 0, or by the value of the ratios (E/N) and (N/E).

 Finally, the server computes a new estimated count of the observers.
 To this end, the server first considers COUNT' as the current value of the observer counter at this point in time.
 Note that COUNT' may be greater than the value COUNT used at the beginning of this process, if the server has incremented the observer counter upon adding new clients to the group observation (see {{ssec-server-side-informative}}).